-Han Qi 韓起 (died 514 BCE), personal name Ji Qi 姬起, also called "Officer" Shi Qi 士起, posthumous title Han Xuanzi 韓宣子, was a nobleman in the state of Jin 晉 during the Spring and Autum period 春秋 (770-5th cent.
+Han Qi 韓起 (died 514 BCE), personal name Ji Qi 姬起, also called "Officer" Shi Qi 士起, posthumous title Han Xuanzi 韓宣子, was a nobleman in the state of Jin 晉 during the Spring and Autumn period 春秋 (770-5th cent.
 BCE), and a member of the house of Han 韓.
 He was a son of Han Jue 韓厥 (Han Xianzi 韓獻子) and served the dukes Ping 晉平公 (r.
 558-532) and Qing 晉頃公 (r.
 526-512) as chief minister.
 He began his career as a minister commander (qing 卿) under Duke Dao 晉悼公 (r.
 573-558).
-In 546 grand master (dafu 大夫) Xiang Xu 向戌 of the state of Song 宋 planned a conference of all regional rulers (zhuhou 諸侯) of the Zhou empire with a creation of a general military alliance.
+In 546 grand master (dafu 大夫) Xiang Xu 向戌 of the state of Song 宋 planned a conference of all regional rulers (zhuhou 諸侯) of the Zhou kingdom with a creation of a general military alliance.
 In Jin, Zhao Wu 趙武 (Zhao Wenzi 趙文子) and Han Qi supported this idea.